 Hummingbirds know what they want in life and are not afraid to go for it!
 They’re incredibly specialized, able to turn every last drop of nectar into energy.

 So hummingbirds know what they want, but how do you know?
-More importantly, make your backyard a hummingbird paradise so you can see all their amazing behaviors up close?
+More importantly, how do you make your backyard a hummingbird paradise so you can see all their amazing behaviors up close?

 In this article, we’ll get into all the details of when you can see hummingbirds, what makes them choose one feeder over another, and how you can ensure your garden is their favorite hangout.